Weed Measurements Guide: From Grams to Ounces

 Understanding Bulk Pricing

-Bulk pricing typically offers significant per-gram savings.
-But only benefits consumers who can utilize larger quantities.
+Bulk pricing typically offers significant per-gram savings, but only benefits consumers who can utilize larger quantities.

 Product quality can degrade over time.
 Sometimes, smaller purchases make more sense.